-• Objective
+Objective

-The objective of the catastrophe loss reserves is to maintain adequate financial resources in order to prepare for future (possible) large losses.
+The objective of the catastrophe loss reserves is to maintain adequate financial resources to prepare for possible large future losses (claim payments).

-• Background
+Background

 Since its initial establishment in 1953, this indispensable system has been continuously developed to help ensure that insurance companies are fully prepared to pay claims by reviewing the lines of insurance covered by the system.